Ottawa, January 25, 2021

 - This memorandum has been revised to update the Canada Border Services Agency (CBSA) policy concerning the requirements regarding the maintenance of records, in and outside of Canada.

-- An example of an agreement to maintain records outside of Canada has also been added in an appendix to this memorandum.
+- The template of the Agreement to Maintain Records Outside of Canada has also been updated in the appendix of this memorandum.

 This memorandum provides information concerning the requirements regarding the maintenance of records by importers at their place of business in Canada, or at any other place designated by the Minister.